quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/Laicure.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* Laicure List Unavailable To Download.
+Mon Oct 23 00:20:55 UTC 2017
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * Laicure List Was An Empty File After Download.
-Sun Oct 22 21:36:27 UTC 2017
+Mon Oct 23 00:20:56 UTC 2017
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* Laicure List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon Oct 23 00:20:56 UTC 2017